Henrico Drost

-Henrico Drost (born 21 January 1987) is a Dutch footballer who plays as centre-back.
+Henrico Drost (born 21 January 1987) is a Dutch former professional footballer who played as centre-back.

 Club career

+Heerenveen, RKC and NAC

-Born in Kampen, Drost started his senior career in 2005 with SC Heerenveen, where he was usually a bencher.
+Drost started his senior career in 2005 with Heerenveen, where he was usually a bencher.
 Heerenveen loaned him out to Excelsior, De Graafschap and VVV-Venlo.

 In the summer of 2010 Drost signed a two-year contract with RKC Waalwijk after leaving Heerenveen on a free transfer.
 In the summer of 2013, Drost signed with NAC Breda for two seasons, to leave them for Excelsior on a free in 2015.
 Drost returned to RKC in the Eerste Divisie in the summer of 2017.

+ASWH and Jubbega

-In the summer of 2020, he switched to ASWH in the Tweede Divisie.
-In his first season, he played in 3 out of ASWH's 6 league games.
+In the summer of 2020, he moved to ASWH in the Tweede Divisie.
+In his first season, he played in three out of ASWH's 6 league games.
 In the fall season of 2011, he played in 10 of ASWH's 12 league games.
 In the winter break of 2021, he left ASWH, as his family needed to relocate.
 At the start of 2022, he joined VV Jubbega.
+He ended his football career in April 2024, a bit earlier than he had intended, after Jubbega pulled out of its league for financial reasons.

 Personal life

-Henrico Drost is the twin brother of former professional football player Jeroen Drost.
+Henrico Drost was born in Kampen.
+His twin brother is former professional football player Jeroen Drost.